 Seal spotting boat trip around the Farne islands | Northumberland

 Just off the Northumberland coast, the dramatically beautiful Farne Islands are home to some of the most important colonies of seabirds and grey seal pupping sites in the UK.
 While visitors aren’t currently allowed on the islands themselves, boat trips in the area are a fantastic way to get up close to the islands and their wildlife.
 In the autumn grey seal pups are born on the island, making it one of the best times to visit and see the ever-growing colony.
 While there keep your eyes peeled for dolphins and shags, which also call the Farne Islands home.

 Foraging at Dalkeith Country Park | Midlothian

 If immersing yourself in nature and learning about the wonderful flora we have on our doorstep sounds like your cup of tea, why not try your hand at foraging this season?
-Held within the grounds of idyllic Dalkeith Country Park, these monthly foraging courses (15th October and 19th November) run by local experts ‘Coeur Sauvage’ make the perfect introduction to the world of edible and medicinal plants.
+Held within the grounds of idyllic Dalkeith Country Park, these foraging courses (7th and 21st October) run by local experts ‘Coeur Sauvage’ make the perfect introduction to the world of edible and medicinal plants.
 Enjoy a leisurely two-to-three-hour stroll while learning how to recognise and identify plants and gather specimens.